william-guimaraes/modal-app/README.md

 ### The following information is displayed:

-* Date picker, so you can select a different date
+* A Date picker, so you can select a different date
 * Picture of the day

 Please submit bug reports to [https://github.com/william-guimaraes/modal-app]().
 Pull requests are welcome.